GlassBricks/typed-factorio/definitions/directories.md

 `/generated` is where the generated declarations are outputted.

-`/runtime` contains non-generated additional types.
+`/runtime` contains non-generated additional types for the control stage.

 `/scripts` contains the script that run the generator.